Best Resene Interior Colours: Room-by-Room Guide

 Resene Sea Fog

-- Not too cold, not too warm — a genuinely balanced choice
+• Not too cold, not too warm.
+A balanced choice.

-- Professional appearance for video calls without looking like a corporate office
+• Looks tidy on video calls without reading as a corporate office

 Resene Eighth Bison Hide

-- Warm neutrality reduces screen glare and eye strain over long working days
+• Warm neutral that cuts screen glare and eye strain over long days

-- Comfortable for the long hours that home offices demand
+• Comfortable for the long hours a home office tends to demand

 Feature Wall Behind Desk